Midwifery Lead Unit (MLU) - Eden Suite

 The Maternity Ward

 There are 26 individual rooms for newly delivered mothers and pregnant women, each with en-suite bathrooms.
-Your partner may be able to stay on the ward with you.
-Please speak to the midwife caring for you.
+Your support person may be able to stay on the ward with you.

-The Postnatal ward also has four “Transitional Care” rooms that are used when babies require additional support that can be provided outside the Neonatal Unit.
+The Postnatal ward also has four “Transitional Care” rooms that are used when babies require additional support that can be provided with the support of the Neonatal Unit.

 Delivery Suite/Labour Ward